rdlauer/articles/platform/first-vs-app-nativescript/part1.md

 These apps work with Visual Studio by syncing your local project files with the cloud and pushing them to your device.
 This happens without a lengthy app build, so your app is almost instantly available.

 Go ahead and open up the Telerik Platform Companion App.
-Log in with your Telerik Platform credentials and tap on **MyApps**.
+Log in with your Telerik Platform credentials and tap on **My Apps**.
 You'll probably get a screen that looks like this:

 ![telerik platform companion app](part-1-no-apps.png)

-That's fine, because as we stated already, since your project is only on your PC, your Companion App knows nothing about your Visual Studio project.
+That's fine, since your project files are only on your PC, your Companion App knows nothing about your Visual Studio project.
 Let's change that.

 Back in Visual Studio, use the **APPBUILDER** menu and choose **Build {app name} in Cloud**: